KnabberKiste/firmware-base/docs/knabbercan.md

 1. Initialize internal resources and CAN hardware
 2. Assert if the `CONN_IN` signal is LOW.
 When `CONN_IN` is low, it performs the following steps:
     1. The node assigns address 1 to itself
-    2. An `ADDRESSING_START` event is emitted indicating the addressing procedure has been started
     3. The node checks the `CONN_OUT` signal.
 If it is HIGH, it performs the following steps:
+        1. An `ADDRESSING_START` event is emitted indicating the addressing procedure has been started
-        1. The `DAISY_OUT` signal is set to HIGH for the next node
+        2. The `DAISY_OUT` signal is set to HIGH for the next node
-        2. The node starts emitting `ADDRESSING_NEXT` events repeatedly until it receives an `ADDRESSING_SUCCESS` event.
+        3. The node starts emitting `ADDRESSING_NEXT` events repeatedly until it receives an `ADDRESSING_SUCCESS` event.
-        3. The node waits for an `ADDRESSING_FINISHED` event to be received an then returns to the application.
+        4. The node waits for an `ADDRESSING_FINISHED` event to be received an then returns to the application.
-    4. If `CONN_OUT` is LOW, the node emits an `ADDRESSING_FINISHED` event and returns to the application.
+    4. If `CONN_OUT` is LOW the node returns to the application.
 3. If `CONN_IN` is high, the node performs the following steps:
     1. The node waits for `DAISY_IN` to become HIGH.
     2. The node waits for an `ADDRESSING_NEXT` event to be received.
 It then assigns the next-higher address from the address of the node which sent the event to itself.